 The Gin Red Basil Smash is a drink from Le Lion – Bar de Paris, in Hamburg, Germany.
-Jörg Meyer has featured both the red and green version at his bar, but I find that many people don’t even realize basil comes in a red variety.
+Jörg Meyer has featured both the red and green version at his bar, but we find that many people don’t even realize basil comes in a red variety.
 Inspired by the Whiskey Smashes that he enjoyed at the Pegu Club in New York, Mr. Meyer brought the classic smash technique back home with him to Germany where they tried it with gin.
 Adding basil almost as a joke, and later, writing about the cocktail, word got around.
 Soon, the drink was being served at bars all over Germany to their credit!

-I have yet to meet someone who didn’t absolutely love the Gin Basil Smash.
+We have yet to meet someone who didn’t absolutely love the Gin Basil Smash.
 It’s that good.
 In fact, it’s the kind of drink that can inspire a vodka lover to crave gin cocktails.
 The magic seems to be the result of some basic “gateway” steps.
 First, the idea of basil is intriguing and after seeing the classic smash preparation technique, someone who might not normally be interested in mixology will taste it and experience a revelation that can start them on a journey of cocktail exploration.
 Or, maybe not, and they just think, “Mmm, that’s pretty good.”